Code-Institute-Submissions/gym-website/README.md

 Menu list items are no longer floeted to the right.
 Menu items are inside menu id which is now floated to the right.

+Classes Table
+Went down multiple avenues until the classes table was styled.
+It needs the headings at the top and side to be highlighted.
+It also needs a box around the table.
+A major challenge was getting the column widths to work out as intended.
+The solution was to make sure that all the columns had the same styles when inspected on a mobile device.
+Vieving the collapsed columns with red text supported the debug.

 TBD's
 - Fix pdf links in MD above.